SDShooter/tacotron2-runner/README.md

 2. Download the Trained models below, and add them to a folder at 'PyTorch/SpeechSynthesis/Tacotron2/models'.

 ## Inference
 1. Put text that you would like to perform TTS on in a file called speak1.txt in the Tacotron2 folder we've been working from.
+Use one line of text for each desired output.
 2. Start a container from the 'PyTorch/SpeechSynthesis/Tacotron2' folder.

 ```